tonsky/tonsky.github.io/_posts/2023-06-26-clojurescript-2.md

 - Clojure is a modern Lisp.
 - ClojureScript is a Clojure dialect that compiles to JS.
 - From its very beginning, it relied on the Google Closure compiler in an elaborate plan to confuse people with Clojure/Closure naming (joking).
-- It has two important compilation modes: simple and advanced.
+- It has two important compilation modes: `:none` and `:advanced`.
-- Simple is what you are supposed to develop with.
+- `:none` is what you are supposed to develop with.
-- Advanced is what you ship: smaller bundle size, stripped of unused code, better performance, worse stacktraces.
+- `:advanced` is what you ship: smaller bundle size, stripped of unused code, better performance, worse stacktraces.

 So, I was complaining about compilation times and ergonomics of using `:advanced` mode and other devs could not understand me.
-Apparently, they all work in `:simple` and their experience is much better.
+Apparently, they all work in `:none` and their experience is much better.

 This is where an interesting chain of cause and effect starts that leads (in my opinion) to what ultimately should become ClojureScript 2.0.

-You see, the very existence of `:advanced` mode means you can’t really develop in `:simple`.
+You see, the very existence of `:advanced` mode means you can’t really develop in `:none`.

 I know, sounds like clickbait.
 Let’s unpack.